sweetsweetstefan/cloudmc-cloudca-kb/rbac/rbac.md

 - Reseller: The organization in which the user exists and all of its sub-organizations
 - Operator: All organizations

-As the diagram below indicates, going up the chain each role has all of the privileges as the preceding one:
+As the diagram below indicates, rising through the hierarchy every role has all of the privileges as the preceding one:

 ![permissions chart](permissions.png)